maw501/BDA3-python-demos/README.md

 ## Overview

-As well as the original notebooks, this repository is where I plan to store other examples from the book as I work through/encounter them.
+There are two main "types" of notebooks:

-Notebooks named in the format `demoX_Y.ipynb` are based on the original notebooks from Aki's repo (where `X` is the chapter number, `Y` the notebook number) - the other ones are mine.
+1. **Original notebooks:** those named in the format `demoX_Y.ipynb` are based on those from Aki's repo (where `X` is the chapter number, `Y` the notebook number).

-The main changes vs. the original repository for now are relatively minor ones I have made for pedagogical reasons, either to make things clearer to myself or to tidy up certain parts of some notebooks (though not entirely).
+    * Here the main changes vs. the original notebooks are generally relatively minor ones I have made for either pedagogical reasons or to tidy up certain parts (though not entirely).
+2. **Extra notebooks:** notebooks I have added.

+## Stan

+The original repository has some of the later examples which are based on `PyStan`, however this is not currently being updated and as such I'm switching to use [CmdStanPy](https://cmdstanpy.readthedocs.io/en/stable-0.9.65/index.html).

+Installation instructions can be found on the `CmdStanPy` site: you have been warned.
+## Extra notebooks

+**Chapter 6: Model checking**

+* [`p_values.ipynb`](demos_ch6/p_values.ipynb): analysis of the distribution of the Bayesian p-value (BDA3 p.
+151).

+**Chapter 8: Modeling accounting for data collection**
+* [`censored_data.ipynb`](demos_ch8/censored_data.ipynb): example of using Stan to model censored data.
-## Contents
+## Original notebooks

 Currently there are demos for BDA3 Chapters 2, 3, 4, 5, 6, 9, 10 and 11.
 A summary of and link to each notebook is provided below.

 **Chapter 2: Single-parameter models**